 The Fourth of July is the most celebrated fireworks show of the year.
 Several towns in the Lake George Area have a glorious Fourth of July celebration that includes fireworks.
 Lake George Village, Bolton Landing, Glens Falls, Hague, and Horicon celebrate Independence Day with fireworks either on or before July 4th.
 Lake George Village holds their Fourth of July show over the waters of Lake George.
 They can be seen from Lake George beaches, waterfront restaurants, and Lake George cruise ships.
 They are set to go off at around 9:30 p.m.
-Bolton Landing has a fantastic Fourth of July party.
-Along with fireworks, they’ll have a professional DJ, a face painter, and a magician who can also juggle – all in Rogers Memorial Park.
-These fireworks blast off around 9 p.m.
-Hague will have fireworks on July 2nd at the Hague Town Park as well as live music by Calamity Rock.
+Bolton Landing has a fantastic Fourth of July party in Rogers Memorial Park.
+Hague will have fireworks at the Hague Town Park.
 There will be fireworks in Horicon over Mill Pond beginning at dusk on the Fourth as well.
-The Great Escape holds their Coca Cola Fourth of July Fest on July 2nd-4th, which features fireworks every evening through Independence Day.
+The Great Escape holds their Coca Cola Fourth of July Fest, which features five nights of fireworks every evening until Independence Day.

 There’s a rockin’ good time over Labor Day in Bolton Landing that includes some fireworks.
-First, hit Rogers Memorial Park at 5 p.m. to see local rockstars the Master Cylinders.
-These guys play 50s rock ‘n roll, 60s soul, rhythm & blues, and some of those modern hits that you love.
-They’ll have you up and dancing for their entire set!
-Fireworks set off at 8 p.m.
 You can enjoy the show from the beach or the lawn at Rogers Memorial Park, or from the recently renovated pier with the Sagamore Resort, Shelving Rock, and Sleeping Beauty as a backdrop.

 Annual Events with a Fireworks Display